hibrahi000/Connect4_GUI/README.md

-# Connect4_GUI
-Connect 4 GAME
-This is a Conect 4 game created using java and java swing The purpose of the game is to win by have 4 of your pieces line up either up, down, or diagonally first before you opponent.
+## This game is meant to be ran in eclipse in the src/Connect4.java file

+## This is a connect for game i made that is done in pure java by first entering Players 1 and 2 names and then you begin.